Andrew Marr: Political editor

-Marr was appointed as the BBC's political editor in May 2000.
-During his time as political editor, Marr assumed various presentational roles.
+Marr was appointed the BBC's political editor in May 2000.
+During his time as political editor, Marr assumed various presenting roles.

 Marr made cameo appearances in the Doctor Who episodes "Aliens of London" and "World War Three".

 In April 2003, after Baghdad was captured by the invading forces during the Iraq War, Marr said on the BBC News at Ten: "It would be entirely ungracious, even for [Tony Blair's] critics, not to acknowledge that tonight he stands as a larger man and a stronger prime minister as a result".

 Marr announced in 2005 that following the 2005 general election, he would step down as political editor to spend more time with his family.
 He was succeeded as political editor by Nick Robinson.

 The Andrew Marr Show and other programmes

 In September 2005, he moved to a new role presenting the BBC's Sunday morning flagship news programme Sunday AM, known as The Andrew Marr Show since September 2007; the slot was previously filled by Breakfast with Frost and hosted by Sir David Frost.
 Marr also presented the BBC Radio 4 programme Start the Week until his illness in 2013, and he returned as the programme's regular host until he left the BBC.

 In May and June 2007, the BBC broadcast Andrew Marr's History of Modern Britain.
 He presented the series of five one-hour documentaries chronicling the history of Britain from 1945 to 2007.
 Unsold copies of the book of the series, a best-seller, were recalled in March 2009 by publishers Macmillan when legal action was taken over false claims that domestic violence campaigner Erin Pizzey had been a member of The Angry Brigade terrorist group.
 According to her own account, in a Guardian interview in 2001, Pizzey had been present at a meeting when they discussed their intention of bombing Biba, a fashion store, and threatened to report their activities to the police.
 Damages were paid to Pizzey and Marr's book was republished with the error removed.

 In 2008, he presented the prime time BBC One series Britain From Above.
 The following year, he contributed a three-part series called Darwin's Dangerous Idea to the BBC Darwin Season, celebrating the bicentenary of Charles Darwin and the 150th anniversary of the publication of his theory of evolution.

 In late 2009, BBC Two broadcast his six-part television series on British politics in the first half of the 20th century Andrew Marr's The Making of Modern Britain.

 In September 2009 on the Sunday before the Labour Party conference in Brighton, Marr interviewed Prime Minister Gordon Brown.
 Towards the end of the interview, Marr told Brown he wanted to ask about: